 I have visited Ravensbrück twice and, on my first visit, I scheduled an individual tour through Gablinger Tours when I was unable to schedule a tour through the visitor center.
 It was expensive (200 euros) and, though the guide was very nice, I got more out of my later visit when I simply used the audio guide and wandered around in reflection.

 I have twice tried to visit the archives and found them closed.
-I advise scheduling this months in advance if that’s your interest.
+I advise scheduling months in advance if that’s your interest.

 Furstenberg/Havel is somewhat limited on accommodations, so book early.
 Check out the map below or look for rented apartments through VRBO here.